mdda/mdda.github.io/_posts/AI/2014-09-13-paper-deep-nets.md

 The intuitions given in the <del>paper</del> extended abstract are tempting :

-  *  deep networks better for learning than shallow networks
+  *  deep networks are better for learning than shallow networks
   *  shallow networks don't actually need more parameters than deep ones
   *  shallow networks may be more compressible (?)